ifandelse/machina.js/README.md

 		* app "init" (bootstrapping your web client so that certain application behaviors are not available until all appropriate resources/data/behavior are present)
 		* persistence concerns - offline vs online.
 Abstract persistence behind an fsm that simply listens for messages (commands) to persist data.
 Depending on the state of the client (offline vs online), the FSM will handle the activity accordingly - calling code never needs to know.
 		* Often-changing-subsets of view or model elements.
 Take a navigation menu, for example.
 Depending on the context (i.e. - state), you may wish to show/hide certain menu options.
 This usually turns out to be a handful of menu show-vs-hide combinations.
 An FSM can abstract this well.
 * It's simple!
-Machina makes the process of organizing the various states your fsm needs to know about, and the kinds of events each state can handle.
+Machina makes the process of organizing the various states your fsm needs to know about - and the kinds of events each state can handle - intuitive to set up, and to read.
 * Powerful integration.
 By using a plugin like [machina.postal](https://github.com/ifandelse/machina.postal), your FSM instances can auto-wire into [postal.js](https://github.com/ifandelse/postal.js) (a JavaScript message bus), enabling them decoupled communications with other components in your application.
 This wires up both subscribers (for state handlers to be invoked) and publishers (to publish your FSM's events to the message bus).
 * Extend for more power.
 	* Writing your own message bus/eventing wire-up plugin is fairly simple.
 Look at [machina.postal](https://github.com/ifandelse/machina.postal) for an example.
-	* Hook into the top level "newFsm" event to give other components in your app a handle to your FSM
+	* Hook into the top level "newFsm" event to give other components in your app a handle to your FSMs as they are created.

 ## How do I use it?
 (Be sure to check out the example folder in this repository for more in-depth demos).